vokimon/godot-dice-roller/README.md

 ## Features

 * Configurable setup:
-    - Dynamic set of dices (all dices of 6 faces, by now)
+    - Dynamic set of dices (d6 and d4 supported)
     - Custom colors for each dice
-    - Configurable box size
+    - Configurable box size and color

 * 3 ways to roll:
     - Physics based dice rolling (slow but cool)